-Students from 16 Orange County school districts presented their career-ready technical skills and innovative projects at the OC Pathways Showcase hosted by the Orange County Department of Education.
+Orange County students took the stage to present their career-ready technical skills and innovative projects at the OC Pathways Showcase hosted by the Orange County Department of Education.

-Held at the OC Fair & Event Center, the 11th annual event drew 707 attendees — more than double last year’s turnout — including educators, administrators, industry leaders and families.
-Through hands-on activities and discussions about dynamic career opportunities, community members learned how these programs prepare students for success in today’s workforce.
+Held at the OC Fair & Event Center, the 11th annual event drew close to 1,000 attendees — more than double last year’s turnout, according to OC Pathways — including educators, administrators, industry leaders and families.
+Through hands-on activities with industry-grade equipment and discussions about high-growth career opportunities, community members learned how these programs prepare students for success in today’s workforce.

 Orange County Superintendent of Schools Dr. Stefan Bean welcomed attendees by emphasizing the vital role career technical education plays in shaping students’ futures.